riordan/Logseq/pages/Admap Experimentation Workshop.md

 						-
 					- **Signals**
 						- How might success or failure in the goals actually manifest itself in user behavior or attitudes?
 							- What does failure look like?
-						- First, how easy or difficult is each signal to track?
+						- How easy or difficult is each signal to track?
+						- Are these signals sensitive to changes in our experiments?
 						-
 		-
 		-